12 Simple Ways to Get Foreign Language Immersion Without Going Abroad

 Most of your time is probably spent doing your “day job,” so this is an ideal place to look for additional opportunities to study the language you want to learn.

-To arrive to work in a language learning mindset, start practicing during your morning commute by playing music or listening to the news in your target language.
+You can start practicing during your morning commute by playing music or listening to the news in your target language.

-If you’re in search of a job, consider opportunities at restaurants, companies or shops where your target language is spoken.
 If you’re lucky enough to already have a job where the language is spoken, never miss an opportunity to practice with your colleagues.

 You can also improve your language skills by doing job-related research in your target language.
 When you need to look up information, try a search in your target language and see if you can understand some of the articles.